DB Design Bureau Home | Latest Updates | Technical Drawings | Free-Flight Plans | Aircraft Designed in Australia

 Designer: Ian Ring (Chief Designer)

-Comments: 2 seat advanced training aircraft.
+Comments: 3 seat single-engined advanced training aircraft.

 1. ADF Serials website entry